 Practitioners felt overstretched and vulnerable; especially when sole working with DVA cases.
 Challenges were compounded by a perceived lack of appropriate work-based support.
 Arguably, practitioner wellbeing and self-care should be a core consideration across agencies dealing with domestic and interpersonal abuse and violence.
-Furthermore, a lack of self-care could contribute to practitioner traumatization (Newell, Nelson-Gardell & MacNeil, 2016) suggesting the need for further research on the impact of working with trauma.
-The wounded healer concept is recognized within Jungian psychological theories (Sedgwick, 1994).
-Used in relation to a practitioner, it denotes someone who has experienced trauma or harm in their own past - as was the case with several of the practitioner participants.
-Key to dealing with past trauma is practitioner self-care and self-compassion (Sedgewick, 1994).
-Interestingly, recent research indicates positive effects can accrue through working with vulnerable populations, including vicarious resilience and the development of self-care tactics (Killian et al., 2017; Newell, Nelson-Gardell & MacNeil, 2016).
-However further research is necessary in order to identify key factors operating in such situations.
+Furthermore, a lack of self-care could contribute to practitioner traumatization (Newell et al. 2016) suggesting the need for further research on the impact of working with trauma.
+The wounded healer concept is recognized within Jungian psychological theories (Sedgwick 1994).
+Used in relation to a practitioner, it denotes someone who has experienced trauma or harm in their own past - as was the case with several of the practitioner self-care and self-compassion (Sedgwick 1994).
+Interestingly, recent

 In considering youth to parent DVA, most of the practitioners expressed concerns about the impact of social media upon young peoples' behavior.
 However, research on the effect of web-based materials on abuse and violence is limited and inconclusive.
-Recent studies on the influence of social media on aggressive behavior indicate the importance of taking a rigorous and multi-dimensional approach to the issue (Diamond, 2009; Phipps et al., 2017).
+Recent studies on the influence of social media on aggressive behavior indicate the importance of taking a rigorous and multi-dimensional approach to the issue (Diamond 2009; Phipps et al. 2017).